-ANDREW BROWN is a journalist with the Guardian, writing profiles for their Saturday review section and a weekly column for the web site.
+ANDREW BROWN, a journalist with the Guardian, writes on religion.
 His writing has also appeared in such publications as the Times, the Sunday Telegraph, the Daily Mail, The Spectator, the New Statesman, News of the World, Vogue, the New York Review of Books, and Salon.

 Brown writes and presents Analysis programmes for BBC Radio 4.